 The acuteness of the migratory situation is revealing of related - and no less urgent - issues that are part of the same general dysfunction, revealing a crisis with diverse manifestations.
 Responses must be found, because there is a real and imminent risk of allowing populism, sectarianism and extremism of all kinds to respond by trampling on the principles of freedom and equality for all that underpin the European idea.

 Thus, the European states must react with urgency to climate change, which poses a serious threat to all their citizens, and whose effects will become a major cause of future migration.
 Democracies must do more to protect their citizens and include newcomers in order to repair the social divisions that are undermining national cohesion, and Europe must regain its place on the world stage by defending its defining values of tolerance and hospitality.

-For that reason, instead of deportation we demand: